-Pitbull Attack Statistics – Exposing Half-truths & Great White Lies!
+Pitbull Attack Statistics – Exposing Half-Truths & Great White Lies!

 The range of available pit bull statistics paints a very different picture of this much-vilified dog.
 Pit bulls are one of the most misunderstood of all dog breeds.
-These big-hearted dogs have a fearsome reputation when really, they are one of the softer and more loving breeds.
+These big-hearted dogs have a fearsome reputation when, really, they are one of the softer and more loving breeds.

 I’ve never owned a pitbull myself, but some good friends of mine always had them; in my experience, they were gentle and well-behaved dogs.
 Very much part of the family, their pit bull terriers were gorgeous dogs.